chbrandt/planetary_data_stories/README.md

 # Planetary data stories

-Notebooks on planetary data processing.
+Notebooks on planetary data analysis.

+> [!NOTE]
+> This is a preliminar work.
+The initial workflow we are developing is
+> being documented in the [docs/](docs/) folder.
+Make sure to bring doubts,
+> errors, suggestions for discussion through this Github-repo' issues.

 ## Usage